JAMM-032/ICL-AI-Agent/README.md

+#👷 DIY AI AGENT#
-👷DIY AI AGENT: offering seamless experience on your DIY journey
+Offering a seamless experience on your DIY journey

-🚨The problem:

-The problem is that people find it really hard to build or repair interror due to the lack of familiality at the start.
-And the book about DIY does not provide sufficient information on what you need to buy.
-This is because the product is deprecated, the product is so far away from the home country etc.

-⭐️The Solution:

-We have built an AI agent that will help DIY starter and those who want to repair their interior by...
+🚨 The Problem
+Building or repairing interiors can feel overwhelming for many beginners.
+People often struggle due to:

+Limited Familiarity: Lack of starting guidance makes it hard to know what to buy.

+Outdated Information: Traditional DIY books often suggest deprecated products.

+Geographical Barriers: Recommended products may be unavailable or too far away.

+⭐️ Our Solution
+Our DIY AI Agent is here to revolutionize your DIY experience by:

+Interactive Chat Interface:

-Giving chatting interface to user and teach how to build something like a chair from scratch.
+Chat directly with the agent to learn how to build or repair projects—like constructing a chair from scratch.

-Analyzing Youtube video from Youtube link and will show the list of tools you need to have before user build it.
+Video Analysis & Tool Checklist:

+Provide a YouTube link of the DIY project.

+The agent analyzes the video and generates a comprehensive list of tools and materials needed.

+Personalized Recommendations:

-Giving Personalised recommendation system by analysing and extract aspects that user may care the most from reviews from Google Map.
+Analyze reviews and extract key aspects from Google Maps data.

-👀Key Feature:

-Built a uAgent that will retrieve the Amazon links from a single Youtube link if the Youtube video relates to the DIY project.
-Using storage on uAgent improved the performance as previous query will be stored on a dictionary. https://agentverse.ai/agents/details/agent1qdaarjf9fent8y0fmnd47lk66w9nuyx7j6042mlpyk6zsehq7caz2h8cwu3/stats
-Implemented an NLP system that will identify whether the user request relates to the DIY project.
+Offer tailored product recommendations based on what matters most to you.

+👀 Key Features
+Amazon Link Retrieval:
+The agent scans a single YouTube link related to your DIY project and retrieves relevant Amazon links.
+Performance is boosted by caching previous queries using uAgent storage.
+View Agent Stats

+NLP-Powered Request Filtering:
+Our natural language processing system accurately identifies and validates DIY project requests.

+Local Repair Shop Finder:
-Used ASI-1 mini model to extract the location that user has mentioned and sent the request to uAgent that has limitless access on closest reparing shops from the Google map. https://agentverse.ai/agents/details/agent1qwjxllsh6k6f9q4t7qllw85ad82qunzac9yncu33ynr9tmll5d9cgs6e7xq/profile
+Using the ASI-1 mini model, the agent extracts your mentioned location and forwards the request to find the closest repair shops on Google Maps.
-Used ABSA(Aspect Based Sentimental Analysis) to calculate the sentimental score on each google location.
-And compare these values, then generated the recommendation system.
-(Only on Backend and not on video😭)
+View Location Agent

+Aspect-Based Sentiment Analysis (ABSA):
+Our ABSA system calculates sentiment scores on each Google location review and generates a recommendation ranking based on:

+Quality of repair shops

+User review insights
+(Note: This feature is implemented on the backend)

+Enhanced Geolocation via Fetch.ai:
-Used an external uAgent from Fetch.ai to query the coordinate of the location and passed that to the Agent I explained on 3rd point. https://agentverse.ai/agents/details/agent1qgtaj7emyccjrhce8xh0dmxltu6akurkddhttr58krafq55vpf9vjwtcdqn/profile
+An external uAgent from Fetch.ai queries your coordinates, enabling the main agent to pinpoint the best nearby repair options.
+View Fetch.ai Agent

+With our DIY AI Agent, you no longer have to navigate endless research and outdated resources.
+Whether you're a DIY starter or looking to repair your home's interior, our agent guides you every step of the way—making DIY projects simpler, smarter, and more enjoyable.